 Ancillary and Supplementary Services

-Licensed digital LPTV stations and permittees operating pursuant to Special Temporary Authority (STA) must submit an FCC Form 317 (www.fcc.gov/forms) - (Annual DTV Ancillary and Supplementary Services Report) by December 1st of each year.
+Licensed digital LPTV stations and permittees operating pursuant to Special Temporary Authority (STA) must submit an FCC Form 2100 – Schedule G (Ancillary and Supplementary Services Report) by December 1st of each year.
 Stations must report whether they have provided ancillary and supplementary services at any time during the twelve-month period ending on the preceding September 30th.
 If they have, they are required to remit to the Commission an amount equal to 5% of the gross revenues derived from these services.
+This Report must be filed electronically via the Media Bureau’s Licensing and Management System (LMS).
+Paper-filed forms will not be accepted.
+Instructions for use of LMS are available at: https://enterpriseefiling.fcc.gov/dataentry/login.html.
+For assistance with electronic filing, call the Help Desk at (877) 480-3201, TTY: (717) 338-2824.